Requesting Recognition as an American Institution of Research

 The law generally requires that applicants for naturalization must have resided continuously in the United States during a period of 5 years (3 years in the case of qualified spouses of U.S. citizens) before applying.
 However, the law allows an exception in the case of applicants who are or will be working abroad as employees of a recognized American institution of research (AIR).
 For more information see a current list of AIRs recognized by USCIS.

-By obtaining USCIS recognition an American institution of research, an organization can enable its permanent resident alien employees who will work continually abroad for a year or more to preserve their continuous residence status for naturalization purposes.
+By obtaining USCIS recognition an American institution of research, an organization can enable its permanent resident noncitizen employees who will work continually abroad for a year or more to preserve their continuous residence status for naturalization purposes.
 To do this the requesting organization may follow the instructions below.

 Submitting the request for recognition